HOPE is a Powerful Force, but so is The FOURTH Turning

 The next chart below shows a snapshot of a 44-market portfolio with markets listed in “groups” of market sectors:

-The number of markets recorded in a trending state at the end of the month was 21...up from 17 , but once we include those ending right at the neutral reading (indicated by the "grey" shade right at the 30% level) we get up to 28, which puts the Trend Barometer in "positive" territory.
+The number of markets recorded in a trending state at the end of the month halved to 7...down from 14 in the previous month, and even if we include those ending right at the neutral reading (indicated by the "grey" shade right at the 30% level) we only get up to 10, which leaves the Trend Barometer in a NEGATIVE state.
 Please note that for the individual markets a reading of 30 is considered neutral as opposed to the Trend Barometer itself, where this level is 45.

 In the chart below, I have grouped the markets into 10 sectors.
-Since last month, the number of sectors exhibiting an overall trending state doubled from 2 to 4 out of 10 sectors... , with one ending at a neutral level.
-It's been a while since we have seen almost half the sectors ending in or at a trending state...so perhaps more strong moves are to come.
+Since last month, the number of sectors exhibiting an overall trending state, plunged from 3 to 0 out of 10 sectors.
+So again confirming the transition or correction phase most markets are finding themselves in at the moment.

 PAST PERFORMANCE IS NOT INDICATIVE OF FUTURE RESULTS